ruoxi-wang/PBBFMM3D/README.md

     int Nf;         // Number of field points in simulation cell int m;
-    int level;		// The number of levels in the hierarchy tree int use_chebyshev // label of whether the computation will use chebyshev frame or uniform frame double eps;
+    int level;		// The number of levels in the hierarchy tree int use_chebyshev // label of whether the computation will use chebyshev interpolation formula or uniform interpolation formula double eps;
     vector3 *source = new vector3[Ns];    // Position array for the source points
     vector3 *field = new vector3[Nf];     // Position array for the field points